YARAHQ/yarahq.github.io/README.md

 ### Recommended Use Cases

-The following
+This section provides details on each rule set and their intended use in a technical environment.

 #### Core

-The "Core" rule set tries to avoid rules that are prone to false positives or have a significant impact on performance.
-It excludes rules with low "score" values, which are considered "threat hunting" rules and rules with lower "quality" values as they can have a significant impact on performance.
-It's the essence of the most stable and most certain rules.
+The "Core" rule set excludes rules with a high propensity for false positives and those that significantly affect system performance.
+It filters out low "score" rules, often used for threat hunting, and low "quality" rules that may slow down scans.
+This set prioritizes stability and accuracy.

-Use the "Core" rule set if you ...
+Use the "Core" rule set if you need to:

-- want to avoid false positives at all costs
+- Minimize false positives
-- only want rules that are performance optimized and save to use
+- Ensure rules are performance-optimized
-- want to the most limited set with high certainty matches
+- Employ a concise set of highly accurate rules

 #### Extended

-The "Extended" rule set represents the golden mean.
-It includes the "Core" set and add adds highly effective threat hunting rules, which could result in some false positives and a slight impact on scan performance.
-It excludes experimental rules or rules with a very low quality score.
+The "Extended" rule set builds upon the "Core" by adding effective threat hunting rules that might slightly increase false positives and affect scan performance.
+It excludes rules that are experimental or have very low quality scores.

-Use the "Extended" rule set if you ...
+The "Extended" rule set is ideal for those who:

-- TBD
+- Want a balance between detection capability and performance
+- Prefer broader coverage with a controlled increase in false positives

 #### Full

+The "Full" rule set includes all operational rules from the repositories, except for those that are non-functional or have a severe impact on performance.
+It comprises threat hunting rules and expects a higher volume of false positives.

+Choose the "Full" rule set if you:

+- Aim for the broadest threat coverage available
+- Have a system in place to manage false positives effectively
+- Are less concerned about the impact on system resources and scanning speed

 ## Overview